Analyze the communication between application and reader

 Get more detailed information

-- Error codes: Click an error code to go to the error group overview page in the C API reference.
+- Error codes: Click an error code to go to the error group overview page in the wrapper functions reference.
 Here, you can select the error code to get a detailed description (learn more about error codes and groups).

 - Command codes: Click a command code to go to the respective page in the commands reference.